Pennisetum x advena ‘Rubrum’

 With its deep purple leaves and long, colorful flower spikes, purple fountain grass is among the loveliest of the ornamental grasses.

 Alas, its beauty is fleeting.
-Hardy in zones 9-11, P. x advena ‘Rubrum’ is grown as an annual in most of the United States.
+Hardy in Zones 9 to 11, P. x advena ‘Rubrum’ is grown as an annual in most of the United States.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.